practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

-# Writing a simple HTTP server in Ruby

 Implementing a simpler version of a technology that you use every day can help you understand it better.
 In this article, we will apply this technique by building a simple HTTP server in Ruby.